23 Tips for Preparing for the Holidays

 8. Create a Gift Stockpile

 Watch for items on clearance and purchase them for a gift stockpile.
-To get deals sent directly to you RIGHT when they’re found, sign up for our Price Watch Deal Alerts or simply download the Fabulessly Frugal app.
+To get deals sent directly to you RIGHT when they’re found, download the Fabulessly Frugal app and then sign up for price drop deal alerts!

 With the app, you can set it up to alert you about deals that you want to see.
 You can filter by brand, category, and specific products!
 Plus, the app has a ton of other features like price comparisons, store guides, and giveaways.
 Download it here!